stonezyg/modernize-apps-katacoda/scenarios/mono-to-micro-part-2/01-review-the-intial-project.md

 We will go ahead and add a bunch of other dependencies while we have the pom.xml open.
 These will be explained later.

-<pre class="file" data-filename="pom.xml" data-target="insert" data-marker=" <!-- TODO: Add actuator, fegin and hystrix dependency here -->">
+<pre class="file" data-filename="pom.xml" data-target="insert" data-marker=" <!-- TODO: Add actuator, Feign and hystrix dependency here -->">
     &lt;dependency&gt;
       &lt;groupId&gt;org.springframework.boot&lt;/groupId&gt;
       &lt;artifactId&gt;spring-boot-starter-actuator&lt;/artifactId&gt;